grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ### Deploying it as a Max/MSP External Using the faust2max6 Tool

-The completed `spectral.cpp` file is now ready to be deployed as a Max/MSP external using the `faust2max6` tool with:
+The completed `spectral.cpp` file is now ready to be deployed as a Max/MSP external using the `faust2max6` tool and the `-inj` option with the following line:

 ```
 faust2max6 -inj spectral.cpp -soundfile spectral.dsp